 You might be surprised at the number of people who ignore their partner’s emotional needs for days or weeks (or pretty much all the time), and then approach that person for sex–who typically declines.
 Many of these decliners seem to me like they really do want sex, and are regretful or frustrated when they say no.

 Their partner frequently thinks they’re just not sexy, or just have a low libido.
-The person who’s chasing is surprised when I go out on a limb and say “Actually, I think your partner really wants sex, but needs more non-sexual attention or emotional connection in order to accept your invitation.”
+The person who’s chasing is surprised when I go out on a limb and say “Actually, I think your partner really wants sex, but needs more non-sexual attention or emotional connection in order to accept your invitations.”

 Why is that still such big news?